How to Reduce the Climate Impact of Your Investments

 Understand your portfolio's performance and its climate impact in one place — then improve both.

 Most investing platforms tell you what your portfolio is worth.
 Ziggma also tells you what it costs the planet, and gives you the tools to change that.
 In a few minutes, you can measure your portfolio's climate footprint, find lower-impact alternatives, and rebuild around holdings that align with the world you want to invest in.
+Learn what climate impact means for your portfolio.

 When you connect a portfolio in Ziggma, you'll see a metric we call Global Warming Potential, expressed in degrees Celsius — for example, 1.92 °C or 2.28 °C.